LGBTQ history in Turkey: 2000s

-Since 2007, the conflicts between the AKP and queers became more frequent and heated.
-To respond to the impact of AKP's discriminatory policies, several queer associations created a coalition under the name Platform for LGBTI Rights (LGBTT Hakları Platformu).
-In 2008, they demanded the addition of "sexual orientation and sexual identity" to the Article 10 of the Turkish Constitution, which stipulates that "everyone is equal before the law".
+After 2007, conflict between the AKP and queers became more frequent and heated.
+To respond to the impact of the AKP's discriminatory policies, several queer associations created a coalition under the name Platform for LGBTI Rights (LGBTT Hakları Platformu).
+In 2008, they demanded the addition of "sexual orientation and sexual identity" to Article 10 of the Turkish Constitution, which stipulates that "everyone is equal before the law".

 In 2008, Ahmet Yildiz was killed by his father in Istanbul.
-His murder has been referred to as the first gay honor killing in Turkey, and his body remained unclaimed by his family.
+His murder has been called the first gay honor killing in Turkey, and his body remained unclaimed by his family.
 The same year, Ankara hosted the first pride.

 In 2009, Halil İbrahim Dinçdağ was suspended by the Turkish Football Federation after he was outed as gay.
 He was also disavowed by friends and family.
 In 2015, the Federation was ordered to pay compensation to Dinçdağ as a result of his lawsuit.

 2010s

-The first years of the new decade were characterized by a wave of demonstrations.
-During the Gezi protests in 2013, the members of the LGBTQ+ community played a major role.
-They created an LGBTQ+ section that organized protests, discussions and rallies, culminating in a demonstration that brought around 100,000 people to protest against AKP.
+There were a wave of demonstrations in the first years of the new decade.
+LGBTQ+ people played a major role in the Gezi protests in 2013, creating an LGBTQ+ section that organized protests, discussions and rallies, culminating in a demonstration of around 100,000 people who protested against the governing AKP.
 The same year, Ankara hosted its first pride.